Welcome New Animal Researchers

 Obtaining permission to work with animals has three requirements:

 - You must undergo a animal handling/biotechniques and online training process.
+You will need to have an RO-4 personnel form with you to complete this process.

 - You must undergo a health screen with University Health Services.